 Morning workouts, especially the ones with an empty stomach are the best fat burner and weight loss.
 According to a study early in the morning, our body has a hormone structure that helps process fat better.
 Cortisol and growth hormones are naturally elevated in the morning and working out then will burn more fat.
 If you are planning on losing weight then this trick can help.
 Even for the people who go to offices early, a morning workout will help you stay fresh and active throughout the day.

 With time it becomes a habit and you feel the difference.
-According to a study, early morning workout pushes your mind to wake up early, keeps you alert and active and later in the evening or night you are tired thus a good night's sleep comes you way automatically.
+According to a study, early morning workout pushes your mind to wake up early, keeps you alert and active, and later in the evening or night you are tired thus a good night's sleep comes you way automatically.
 Sticking to this routine is healthy and recommended.
 We would suggest you try it for some time but if you feel like pushing yourself too hard or it is not working then don’t force it.
 Maybe you are just not a morning person and it is completely fine.
 The clothes you wear might be the problem, so exercise in workout clothes!

 The Afternoon Workout

 Lunchtime workouts are not bad at all.
 Afternoon workouts are perfect for a mid-day performance boost.
 When we eat our blood glucose level rises, it is natural, and high-intensity workouts are easier comparatively.
 They are a good source of dogging the slump you have a face at the end of the day.
 In addition, when you will be back at work after lunch, you’ll be active, alert and it sure does helps to focus.
 A study found out that working in the noon shifts your body clock just like the morning workout.

 The Nighttime Workout